 If you wish to appear at the SLA offices in Albany or Buffalo for an upcoming meeting via video conference, please email Secretary's Office so your name can be provided to security.

 When a licensing item is called, the licensee and/or their representative(s) often provides a brief statement followed by questions from the Members of the Authority.
 Persons appearing in opposition to a license may be afforded an opportunity to speak.
-No oral arguments are permitted in cases involving an application falling under the 500 foot rule, as a hearing has previously been held.

 The Members may vote to approve, deny, or carry over a license application.
 A license application is carried over when questions arise during the Board Meeting requiring further information at the request of a licensee or their representative.
 Each application submitted to the SLA is reviewed on its individual merits, taking into account the recommendations of local law enforcement, government officials, community boards, and members of the public.